United States military buildup in the Caribbean during Operation Southern Spear: Airstrikes on vessels

-On 2 September, Trump said that the US had struck a boat carrying unspecified illegal drugs, alleging it was operated by the Tren de Aragua.
+On 2 September 2025, Trump said that the US had struck a boat carrying unspecified illegal drugs, alleging it was operated by the Tren de Aragua.
 Trump said that the strike killed 11 "narcoterrorists".
-According to The Wall Street Journal, "The attack was the US military's first publicly acknowledged airstrike in Central or South America since the US invasion of Panama in 1989."
-Trump hinted at further military action, stating: "There's more where that came from."

-The following day, Hegseth stated that military actions against cartels in Venezuela would continue.
-Secretary of state Marco Rubio, speaking in Mexico City, said that further strikes would occur, adding that the US was aware of the identities of those on the destroyed boat, but did not provide evidence to authenticate their identity as Tren de Aragua members.

-Trump announced on 15 September that a second Venezuelan boat had been struck that morning, killing three people who were, according to him, "confirmed narco-terrorists".
-No evidence that the vessel was carrying drugs was provided.
-The Guardian reported in September that anonymous sources said that a "leading role" was taken in the decision to strike the boats by the newly empowered Homeland Security Council under its leader Stephen Miller, with many White House officials learning about the second strike just hours before it happened.
+On 28 November, it was revealed that two men who survived the initial strike were killed in subsequent strikes.

+A second strike occurred on 15 September, killing three.
+The US government did not provide evidence that those killed in either strike were narco-trafficking.

-Trump announced on 19 September that a third vessel allegedly carrying drugs had been destroyed in the Caribbean and that three men had been killed; Trump stated that the vessel was "affiliated with a Designated Terrorist Organization conducting narcotrafficking in the USSOUTHCOM area of responsibility".
-The Dominican Republic later announced that it had cooperated with the US Navy in a first-ever joint operation to locate the boat and salvage 377 packages of cocaine.
+In a third strike on 19 September that killed three, the Dominican Republic later stated it had cooperated with the US Navy in a first-ever joint operation to locate the boat and salvage 377 packages of cocaine, weighing 1000 kg.

-On 3 October, Hegseth announced that a strike on a vessel near the coast of Venezuela killed four, and two US officials later declared without approval that there were Colombians on at least one of the boats.
-Trump posted a statement on Truth Social on 14 October that six more were killed in a strike near the coast of Venezuela.
+On 3 October, a strike on a vessel near the coast of Venezuela killed four; anonymous US officials later declared that there were Colombians on at least one of the boats.

+Trump stated on 14 October that six more were killed in a strike near the coast of Venezuela.

-Reuters reported that another previously unannounced strike on 16 October had killed two and, for the first time, included two survivors who were being held on a Navy ship.
+Reuters reported that another previously unannounced strike on 16 October had killed two and included two survivors who were being held on a Navy ship.
 By 19 October, both were repatriated to their respective countries of origin, Colombia and Ecuador.

-On 17 October, three were killed in a strike on an alleged drug vessel operated by the Colombian National Liberation Army (ELN); the ELN denied involvement in any drug boat trafficking.
-On 24 October, Hegseth announced "the first strike at night" occurred, against an alleged drug vessel operated by Tren de Aragua in the Caribbean, killing six people on board.
-A Caribbean strike on 2 November killed three, and another strike on 6 November killed three.
-A strike on 10 November killed four.
+On 17 October, three were killed in a strike on an alleged drug vessel operated by the National Liberation Army (ELN) of Colombia.
+The ELN denied involvement in any drug boat trafficking.

+The first strike at night, on 24 October against an alleged drug vessel operated by Tren de Aragua in the Caribbean, killed six.
+A strike on 2 November killed three, a strike on 6 November killed three, and a strike on 10 November killed four.
+A 13 February 2026 strike on a Designated Terrorist Organization vessel killed three.
+A 23 February strike killed three.
+A 25 March strike killed four.
+By June 2026 an estimated 210 people had been killed in U.S. military boat strikes.